vuyp/vuyp/README.md

 <img align="right" alt="Coding Leo" src="https://media.giphy.com/media/26BROrSHlmyzzHf3i/giphy.gif" width="400" height="300" />

-I'm a 14-year-old aspiring software engineer 💻 and an Oxford University student 🎓.
+I'm an aspiring (?) software engineer 💻 and an Oxford University student 🎓.
 I love coding, learning new technologies, and contributing to open-source projects.
 Welcome to my GitHub profile, where you can find a collection of my personal projects and collaborations.

 ## 🌱 My Interests